supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 ## Lab scenario

 You're a Security Operations Analyst working at a company that is implementing cloud workload protection with Microsoft Defender for Cloud.
-In this lab you will enable Microsoft Defender for Cloud.
+In this lab, you will enable Microsoft Defender for Cloud.

 ### Task 1: Access the Azure portal and set up a Subscription

 In this task, you will set up an Azure Subscription required to complete this lab and future labs.

-1. On WIN1 Virtual machine, Open the Microsoft Edge browser or open a new tab if already open.
+1. On the WIN1 Virtual machine, Open the Microsoft Edge browser or open a new tab if already open.

 1. In the Edge browser, navigate to the Azure portal at (https://portal.azure.com).